nventuro/egglang/README.md

 ```

 ### Expression grouping
-A program composed of a single expression is quite limiting, but this becomes a non-issue when using the `do` keyword.
+A program composed of a single expression is quite limiting, but this becomes a non-issue by using the `do` keyword.
 It evaluates each of its arguments in order, and is evaluated to the value of the last one.
-This makes it useful for function bodies and flow control, as will later be demonstrated.
+This makes it useful for function bodies and flow control, as is shown below.

 ```
 > do(